vmware-samples/vmware-blockchain-samples/vmbc-ethereum-starter-kit/README.md

-# VMBC Ethereum Starter Kit V1
+# VMBC Ethereum Starter Kit

-*** Please note that the starter kit is under tech preview and functionality is subject to change ***
+**Please note that the starter kit is under tech preview and functionality is subject to change**

 # System Requirements
 | Components | Description |